 - Quality: Well-lit and in-focus image quality without excessive filters or other alterations.

-Manage Reviews
+9. Encourage and Manage Customer Reviews

 Another way to grow a Google Business Profile audience is to solicit and manage your business’s reviews.